nrepl/piggieback/README.md

 ## Usage

 Piggieback is nREPL middleware, so you need to add it to your nREPL server's middleware stack.
-Keep two things in mind when doing so:

-* Piggieback needs to be "above" something that can evaluate code, like `clojure.tools.nrepl.middleware.interruptible-eval/interruptible-eval`.
-* Piggieback depends upon persistent REPL sessions, like those provided by `clojure.tools.nrepl.middleware.session/session`.

-You can tweak your own usage of nREPL to ensure that your server contains Piggieback.

-If you're using the latest Leniningen (git `master` at the moment), you can add this to your `project.clj` to fully define the handler that `lein repl` will use when starting nREPL:
+If you're using the latest Leniningen (git `master` at the moment), you can add this to your `project.clj` to automagically mix the Piggieback middleware into the stack that `lein repl` will use when starting nREPL:

 ```clojure
 :injections [(require 'cemerick.piggieback)]
 :repl-options {:nrepl-middleware [cemerick.piggieback/wrap-cljs-repl]}
 ```

+(Alternatively, you can add `wrap-cljs-repl` to your application's hand-tweaked nREPL handler.
+Keep two things in mind when doing so:

+* Piggieback needs to be "above" something that can evaluate code, like `clojure.tools.nrepl.middleware.interruptible-eval/interruptible-eval`.
+* Piggieback depends upon persistent REPL sessions, like those provided by `clojure.tools.nrepl.middleware.session/session`.)

 With Piggieback added to your nREPL middleware stack, you can start a ClojureScript REPL from any nREPL-capable client (e.g.